guyavrah1986/dnsSniffer/README.md

 - The final executable ran on the development machine.
 Also, it was built, unit-tested, and ran a naive run on a Docker based container that its Docker file you can find in the root folder of the repo.
 Note, however, that the application was not really tested on this Docker image.
+- In order to build the project on the Docker container, build the Docker image, log into it, navigate to the folder `/project` and run the `buildScript.sh` as mentioned above.

 # Testing notes:
 - In order to unit-test the code, the `GTest` library was installed on the development machine.